Skip to main content

 We include here all the necessary changes:

-• We add 3 more spheres to the scene, 2 of them being of ivory material.
+• We add 3 more spheres to the scene, 2 of them being of green rubber material.

 • When we intersect the ray with the sphere, we render the color of the closest sphere.